 I know a lot of brides die before their wedding.
 Your trial run is not the time to be hungry.
 Bring a snack.
 You’ll be there for up to 3 hours if you are getting both hair and makeup done.

 Bring someone, or don’t

 If you’re an introvert, bring someone who knows you well and will speak up if they see you’re unhappy.
 If you are not shy, then it’s okay to go alone and focus on the task at hand.
 I always encourage my brides to bring a friend.
 Don’t bring more than one person or else you’ll turn it into a party and slow the artist down.
 Don’t forget, you’re testing their speed too.

 Double-dip the trip!

 Take advantage of looking tip-top and plan a date or an outing with friends.
 You’ll look amazing and you will get an opportunity to test how well the makeup and hair hold up against time, the weather, and going out to eat.
 If you are getting an updo, take it down.
 Your hair will likely be smooth and curly, so it will still look good.
 Just brush it out a little.
 Some brides do their trial on the same day as their wedding shower, bachelorette party, or wedding dress fitting.
 It’s a fun day, get the most out of it!

 The best tip I can give you is to be honest with your artist!
 If you have any hesitations, speak up!
 A professional artist will have no problems adjusting their approach.

 Already booked your trial run?
 Jump to my trial run preparation guide!

-Need to find an English-speaking makeup artist in Southern Italy?
+Need to find an experienced hairstylist and makeup artist for your wedding in Chicago or Lake Geneva?
 Send me a message!